 The purity of meth is now higher than ever.

 The DEA has tracked purity in meth that they have seized for a long time.
 They define purity to be the percentage of meth (d or l) amongst all chemicals in the sample.
-Here’s a plot of all the data I could find (assembled from the National Drug Threat reports from many different years):
+Here’s a plot of all the data I could find:

-Modern street meth is purer than ever, something on the order of 97% d-meth on average.
+Modern street meth is higher quality than ever, around 95% d-meth on average.